iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 ## Datasets and models

-DVC can track datasets or models as part of your repo.
-One way to let DVC know the specific artifact is a model or a dataset is to use [DVCLive].
-You can also manually add them to `dvc.yaml`.
-For models, you'll see them appear in [Studio Model Registry].
+DVC can track models or datasets as part of your repo, and you can manage those models with [Studio Model Registry].
+One way to log models or other artifacts is with [DVCLive].
+You can also track them with `dvc add` and declare metadata for the [Studio Model Registry] in [`dvc.yaml`][artifacts].

 ## Metrics, plots, parameters